Corrupted-Inc/corrupted-mainframe/README.md

 # Corrupted Mainframe
-*A JDA discord bot*
+*A JDA discord bot written in the Kotlin programming language*

 This is a general-purpose discord bot.
-Right now it has moderation features, music, and utilities.
+Currently, it has moderation features, music, and various utilities.

 ## Building
 1. Clone the repo<br>